Petit Albert: Under the aegis of the Grand Albert

-The fact that the Big and the Little Albert are named after Albertus Magnus is a claim that should not be taken literally.
-It is crucial to note that the text actually contains references known to authors before the Master Albert, like Paracelsus, very largely quoted during his time.
-Furthermore, there are also mentions of events that occurred after the time of the Master Albert.
-By placing themselves under the aegis of Albert the Great, these works hence seek recognition and legitimacy.
-This practice of collective attribution to one great person in history was common practice during the time of the first printing of the Petit Albert.
-It should not be compared to modern falsification or plagiarism.
-Instead, it was regarded as a way to pay homage while also giving cover to the writers of controversial topics.
+The fact that the Grand and the Little Albert are named after Albertus Magnus is a claim that should not be taken literally.
+The text contains references known to authors before the Master Albert, like Paracelsus, very largely quoted during his time.
+There are additional references to things that happened after the Master Albert's time.
+These works attempt to gain acceptance and validity by putting themselves under the name of Albert the Great.
+When the Petit Albert was initially printed, it was normal practice to give respected historical figures communal attribution.
+It shouldn't be contrasted with contemporary plagiarism or falsification.
+Instead, it was seen as a method to honor the authors of contentious subjects while simultaneously providing them with protection.

-From 1850, the Grand and the Petit Albert are published under the following titles:
+From 1850, the Grand and the Petit Albert were published under the following titles: